 4. The coach is part of the event you're training for.
 For example, if you're riding the Ride London sportive, there might be an ‘official’ coach that sells training plans to get you fit enough to ride the event.

 This is not an extensive list of how you can find cycling coaching services.
 What can make it trickier is how you know if they're the right fit for you?
 When looking for a coach, you want to explore if they have a trial period or even an intro call.
 This will help you understand whether it would be the right fit for you.
-When you train with Spoked, there is a 14 day free trial, no card details are asked upfront - so it’s completely risk free.
+When you train with Spoked, to download and use the app is free, with the option of trialling our top tier Pro plan for 30-days, but no card details are asked upfront - so it’s completely risk free.

 This is going to vary greatly depending on the level of financial commitment you want to make.
 Generally a coach will offer a range of 2 to 6 training packages.